neotoma/personal-server/README.md

 ## Developing and deploying

-With [Grunt](gruntjs.com) installed in addition to establishing your environment and data accordingly per the instructions above, you can run any of the following scripts to help with development and deployment:
+You can run any of the following scripts to help with development:

-- `grunt dev`: Runs the app and automatically reloads it when code changes are made during development
+- `npm run dev`: Runs the app and automatically reloads it when code changes are made during development
-- `grunt deploy-data`: Deploys the data directory remotely.
-Running this script is highly recommended before deploying and running the app itself remotely.
-- `grunt deploy`: Deploys environment and certificate file dependencies, deploys the app, runs `npm install` remotely to ensure any new dependencies are installed, and either starts or restarts the app remotely with [forever](https://github.com/foreverjs/forever).
-Ensure that Node with NPM and forever are installed remotely before running this script.
-- `grunt deploy-dependencies`: Deploys environment and certificate file dependencies
-- `grunt deploy-app`: Deploys the app, runs `npm install` remotely to ensure any new dependencies are installed, and either starts or restarts the app remotely with forever.

-If you add `forever` to any of the deployment scripts (e.g. `grunt deploy forever`), [forever](https://github.com/foreverjs/forever) will be used to start or restart the app remotely post-deployment.
-Ensure that Node with NPM and forever are installed remotely before appending this script.

-If you add `systemd` to any of the deployment scripts (e.g. `grunt deploy systemd`), [systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal) will be used to start or restart the app remotely post-deployment.
-Ensure that Node and systemd with a service for the app called `personalserver` are installed remotely before running this script.
+Deployment scripts are available through [Hoist](https://github.com/markmhx/grunt-hoist).